 Pet Food intolerances

-The body responds to food intolerances by means of inflammatory phenomena and / or increased secretions and excretions.
+The body responds to food allergies and intolerances by means of inflammatory phenomena and / or increased secretions and excretions.
 It’s not difficult to deduce that these two mechanisms are exactly what the body applies to defend itself from substances it recognizes as toxic: it either expels them with secretions and excretions, or “burns” them with an inflammatory process.